 How might services change during COVID-19?

-DV Vic is working with Specialist Family Violence Services to develop a resource bank on good practices as victim-survivors are potentially at greater risk due to possible isolation and quarantine with people using violence against them, and which will impact on services being able to meet with victim-survivors face-to-face.
+DV Vic is working with services to develop a resource bank on good practices as victim survivors are potentially at greater risk due to possible isolation and quarantine with people using violence against them, while less services are meeting with victim survivors face-to-face.

-We are working with specialist family violence services to incorporate possible impact of COVID-19 into risk assessments and safety planning with clients now.
+We are working with specialist family violence services to incorporate possible impacts of COVID-19 into risk assessments and safety planning.
 Services will also be working with Victoria Police and other partner agencies at a local level to put strategies in place, particularly for high risk clients known to be in isolation/quarantine.

 Please see the DHHS website for the most up to date information about COVID-19 and assessment tools.